Brita vs. PUR — is your glass half empty or half full? This review aims to splash some water on the truth behind which pitcher water filter is best.

 Brita & PUR Smart Water Filters

-The PUR Ultimate Faucet System comes equipped with Bluetooth capabilities which allowed the filters to pair with the PUR app on your smartphone and track water consumption, filter usage, and other features.
+The PUR Ultimate Faucet System comes equipped with Bluetooth capabilities which allow the filters to pair with the PUR app on your smartphone and track water consumption, filter usage, and other features.

 At the time of publishing this guide, Brita did not offer a smart on-tap filter.

-However, they do offer their Brita Infinity wifi connected pitcher.
+However, it does offer the Brita Infinity wifi-connected pitcher.
 This filter can be set to automatically order replacement filters from Amazon when it detects the filter needs to be replaced.
 It’s not quite as advanced as the PUR Ultimate Faucet, but it’s still pretty cool!